On January 17, the world lost a monumental figure in the world of Kathak dance.

 Following the example of many other dance studios and theaters around the country, we are requiring all in-person students over the age of 12 to provide proof of vaccination before the start of the Fall session.
-Our registration form provides a place to do this.
 Students under the age of 12 who are not yet eligible to be vaccinated (but as stated above, must wear a mask in-studio) and students learning via Zoom are exempt from this.

 If a teacher or student is experiencing symptoms of COVID-19 and tests positive for the virus, or if they have been exposed to anyone who has tested positive, we ask that they immediately inform Mukta Sathe (School Manager, email@example.com)and refrain from entering the studio for two weeks after the positive test.
 If there is a chance that any other teachers or class members were exposed, the class will move online for two weeks before returning to the studio.

 In order to ensure our studio's safety, we have added a state-of-the-art air purifying system to our HVAC.
 The iWave C Air Ionization System reduces the flow of particles in the air, helping to stop the spread of certain viruses and bacteria.
 Read more about it here.